istresearch/scrapy-cluster/docs/topics/crawler/controlling.rst

             hits: <QUEUE_HITS>
             scale: 0.5

 The yaml syntax dictates a series of domains, and within each domain there is required at minimum to be both a ``window`` and ``hits`` value.
 These correspond to the ``QUEUE_HITS`` and ``QUEUE_WINDOW`` above.
 There is also an optional value called ``scale``, where you can apply a scale value between 0 and 1 to the domain of choice.
-The combination of the window, hits, and scale values allows you to fine tune your cluster.
+The combination of the window, hits, and scale values allows you to fine tune your cluster for targeted domains, but to apply the :ref:`general settings <general_domain_settings>` to any other domain.

 **file_pusher.py**

 Once you have a desired yaml configuration, the next step is to push it into Zookeeper using the ``file_pusher.py`` script.
-This is a small file that allows you to deploy crawler configuration to the cluster.
+This is a small script that allows you to deploy crawler configuration to the cluster.

 ::